mnopqr1/ideas/README.md

 * In particular: do some [Cryptopals](https://cryptopals.com/) challenges in OCaml and see if they can lead to good exercises.

+* Understand Lean by implementing some semigroup theory like Green's relations.
+Contribute to Mathlib?

+* Read Little Schemer / Little Typer.

 * Meta: do something from [this list](https://github.com/danistefanovic/build-your-own-x)

 Credit: many of these ideas came from chats and pairing with various Recursers, but I haven't kept a record of what reference came from whom.
 Do reach out to me if you want to be credited for something!
 I got the idea for [an ideas list repo](https://github.com/captn3m0/ideas) from Nemo.